-At a briefing to the CCC in November 2010, an AGL senior operations manager reassured us about well integrity with reference to testing of wells drilled some decades before.
-Responding to a question, AGL confirmed that the technology had changed since then, but when challenged on whether the comparison was therefore valid went on to reassure us about the integrity of the wells with reference to the longevity of steel and concrete buildings!
-Apart from the fact that we understand the industry uses cement (not concrete), the impact of the different environments surrounding these structures (and the greater corrosive context of wells versus buildings) seemed alien to AGL.
-We note that at the same meeting AGL confirmed that horizontal wells had a greater tendency to collapse (compared with vertical wells), which is not surprising to us after listening to this presentation.
+At a briefing to the CCC in November 2010, AGL reassured us about well integrity with reference firstly to tests AGL was doing on wells drilled some decades before.
+Responding to a question from me, AGL confirmed that the technology had changed since then, but when challenged on whether the comparison was therefore valid went on to reassure us about the integrity of the wells with reference to the longevity of steel and concrete buildings!
+Apart from the fact that we understand the industry uses cement (not concrete), the role played by the different environments surrounding these structures (and the greater corrosive context of wells versus buildings) seemed alien to AGL.
+We note that at the same meeting AGL confirmed that horizontal wells had a tendency to collapse, which is not surprising to us after listening to this presentation.

-On the 4th April, AGL invited members of the CCC, bureaucrats from the three Macarthur Councils, DoPI and Environmental Protection Authority (EPA) and other members of the public (those regarded as being more open to CSG mining according to AGL statements at a prior CCC meeting) to attend a briefing on AGL's new water and air monitoring proposals.
-The projects, as presented, lacked scientific rigour despite AGL claiming that it had been collaborating with your Office, the NSW Land and Water Commissioner, the DoPI, the NSW Office of Water and the EPA.
+On the 4th April, AGL invited members of the CCC, bureaucrats from the three Macarthur Councils, DoPl and Environmental Protection Authority (EPA) and other members of the public (regarded as being more open to CSG mining as per AGL statements at a prior CCC meeting) to attend a briefing on AGL's new water and air monitoring proposals.
+The projects, as presented, lacked scientific rigour despite AGL claiming that it had been collaborating with your Office, the NSW Land and Water Commissioner, the DoPl, the NSW Office of Water and the EPA.
 A number of community representatives at the meeting criticised the projects on this basis but AGL (and government agencies/departments) appear to have ignored this feedback as, according to its full page advertisements this week in local newspapers, it is proceeding with these projects as presented.
-To briefly summarise the issues: the objectives were not clearly specified.
+To briefly summarise the issues: firstly the objectives were not clearly specified.
 Without objectives the methodology cannot be assessed.
-I found myself working back from the apparent methodology to arrive at the objectives and concluded that both the air and water monitoring were designed simply to convince the community that AGL's operations were safe (rather than ascertaining whether they really were safe), while using a methodology that can be described at best as 'smoke and mirrors' and without substance.
+I found myself working back from the apparent methodology to arrive at the objectives and concluded that both the air and water monitoring were designed simply to provide reassurance to the community about the safety of AGL's operations while using a methodology that can be described at best as 'smoke and mirrors' and without any substance.
 A few examples are: